-As we prepare to launch Royal Eden Docks this September, we’re diving into the proud history, exciting present and London-changing future of the neighbourhood they will call home.
+Here, we’re diving into the proud history, exciting present and London-changing future of the neighbourhood the surrounds Royal Eden Docks.
 Get to know the Royal Docks now with our quick introduction.
 Read more below.

 The Royal Docks is a riverside neighbourhood in east London, just south east of Stratford and across the Thames from Woolwich.
 The Royal Docks themselves are three docks named after members of the British Royal Family – together they form the largest enclosed docks in the world, totalling around 250 acres of water.